-You may virtually attend the Annual General Meeting if you are a Person with Meeting Rights (see above under "Who is entitled to vote prior to the Annual General Meeting"), or if you hold a valid proxy from a Person with Meeting Rights for the Annual General Meeting.
-If you would like to virtually attend the Annual General Meeting, or be represented by proxy, you must notify the Company by e-mail (addressed to A.Noordzij@merus.nl) or in writing (addressed to Merus N.V., c/o Company Secretary, Yalelaan 62, 3584 CM Utrecht, the Netherlands) of your identity and intention to virtually attend the Annual General Meeting.
+You may attend the Annual General Meeting if you are a Person with Meeting Rights (see above under "Who is entitled to vote prior to the Annual General Meeting"), or if you hold a valid proxy from a Person with Meeting Rights for the Annual General Meeting.
+If you would like to attend the Annual General Meeting, in person or represented by proxy, you must notify the Company by e-mail (addressed to AGM2023@merus.nl) or in writing (addressed to Merus N.V., c/o Company Secretary, Uppsalalaan 17, 3rd & 4th floor, 3584 CT Utrecht, the Netherlands) of your identity and intention to attend the Annual General Meeting.
 This notice must be received by the Company no later than 16:59 (4:59) p.m.
-Central European Summer Time on May 25, 2021 (the "Cut-off Time").
-If you do not comply with this requirement, you may be refused virtual attendance of the Annual General Meeting.

-Proxyholders who wish to virtually attend the Annual General Meeting should also present a copy of their proxy by e-mail (addressed to A.Noordzij@merus.nl) or in writing (addressed to Merus N.V., c/o Company Secretary, Yalelaan 62, 3584 CM Utrecht, the Netherlands) prior to the Cut-off Time, failing which the proxyholder concerned may be refused virtual attendance of the Annual General Meeting.
-If your bank or broker holds your shares in street name, you may also be required to provide proof of beneficial ownership of our common shares on the Record Date, such as a bank or brokerage statement or a letter from your bank or broker showing that you owned our common shares at the close of business on the Record Date.
+Central European Summer Time on May 22, 2023 (the "Cut-off Time").
+If you do not comply with this requirement, you may be refused entry to the Annual General Meeting.
+Proxyholders who wish to attend the Annual General Meeting should also present a copy of their proxy upon entry to the Annual General Meeting, failing which the proxyholder concerned may be refused entry to the Annual General Meeting.
+In order to be admitted into the Annual General Meeting, you may be asked to present government-issued photo identification (such as a driver's license).
+If your bank or broker holds your shares in street name, you may also be required to provide proof of beneficial ownership of our common shares as of the Record Date, such as a bank or brokerage statement or a letter from your bank or broker showing that you owned our common shares at the close of business on the Record Date.